Show All Answers

 If you do not meet these requirements, you are NOT fully vaccinated.
 Keep taking precautions to protect yourself and others until you are fully vaccinated.

-Additional recommendations can be found at Life After Vaccine.
+Additional recommendations for fully vaccinated individuals can be found at Life After Vaccine.

 You should receive a paper vaccination record card when you get your first dose of COVID-19 vaccine.
 This card will tell you which type of vaccine you got (Pfizer-BioNTech, Moderna, or Johnson & Johnson) and the date you received it.